slaclab/lume-model-deployment-template/README.md

 # LUME-Model Deployment Template

+> [!CAUTION]
+> This template is under active development and may change.
+Please report any issues or suggestions.

 This repository provides a [copier](https://copier.readthedocs.io/) template for deploying machine learning models using [LUME-Model](https://github.com/slaclab/lume-model) in an online environment.
 It offers a structured, reproducible approach to containerizing and deploying ML models, ensuring consistency and ease of use across different